bandrewfox/exprdb_docs/INSTALL_centos_Celg.md

 Brian: in order to add it to the bitbucket, go here: https://bitbucket.org/bandrewfox/exprdb/admin/access-keys/

-    # generate a private/public key and save it into the default location
+    # generate a private/public key and save it into the default location, no passphrase
     atlas
     ssh-keygen

+    # email the contents of the public key file to Brian
     cat ~/.ssh/id_rsa.pub

-    # email the contents of the public key file to Brian
     # Now you can clone the repo:
     cd /var/www
     git clone git@bitbucket.org:bandrewfox/exprdb.git